Social Anxiety in Teens: Signs, Symptoms, and How to Help

 Untreated SAD may increase the risk of developing other mental health conditions, especially as they get older.

-They may be at a higher risk of developing depression, eating disorders, substance use disorders, other anxiety disorders, and even suicidal ideation.
+They may be at a higher risk of developing depression, eating disorders, substance use disorders or other anxiety disorders.

 How to help your teen